tc39/proposal-import-attributes/README.md

 #### HTML

-The idea here would be that each module attribute, preceded by `with`, becomes an HTML attribute which could be used in script tags.
+The idea here would be that each import attribute, preceded by `with`, becomes an HTML attribute which could be used in script tags.

 ```html
 <script src="foo.wasm" type="module" withtype="webassembly"></script>